systemd/mkosi/mkosi/resources/mkosi.md

   enable SSH access to any virtual machines via `mkosi ssh`.
 To access images booted using `mkosi boot`, use `machinectl`.

+`SELinuxRelabel=`, `--selinux-relabel=`

+: Specifies whether to relabel files to match the image's SELinux policy.
+Takes a boolean value or `auto`.
+Defaults to `auto`.
+If disabled, files will not relabeled.
+If enabled, an SELinux policy has to be installed in the image and `setfiles` has to be available to relabel files.
+If any errors occur during `setfiles`, the build will fail.
+If set to `auto`, files will be relabeled if an SELinux policy is installed in the image and if `setfiles` is available.
+Any errors occurred during `setfiles` will be ignored.

+: Note that when running unprivileged, `setfiles` will fail to set any labels that are not in the host's SELinux policy.
+To ensure `setfiles` succeeds without errors, make sure to run mkosi as root or build from a host system with the same SELinux policy as the image you're building.

 ### [Validation] Section

 `SecureBoot=`, `--secure-boot`